InternetOfUs/interaction-protocol-engine/Norms.md

     * ``App``  _Output_  JSON model with the obtained application data.
     * ``Id ``  _Input_  string with the identifier of the application to obtain.
 - ``wenet_id_of_app(Id, App)``
-  This predicate allow to obtain the identifier of an application.
+  This predicate obtains the identifier of an application.
     * ``Id``  _Output_  string with the identifier of the application.
     * ``App``  _Input_  JSON model of the application to obtain the identifier.
 - ``wenet_message_callback_url_of_app(Url, App)``
-  This predicate allow to obtain the URL to post the callback messages of an application.
+  This predicate obtains the URL to post the callback messages of an application.
     * ``Url``  _Output_  string with the URL to post the callback messages.
-    * ``App``  _Input_  JSON model of the application to obtain the callback url.
+    * ``App``  _Input_  JSON model of the application to obtain the callback URL.
 - ``wenet_service_get_app_users(Users,Id)``
   This predicate is used to obtain the users that are in an application.
     * ``Users``  _Output_  array of strings with the identifiers of users defined in the application.